A complete Ficus bonsai care guide focusing on the right watering and pruning techniques.

 What is a Ficus Bonsai?

 Ficus Bonsai, also known as the fig tree, belongs to the Moraceae family and is one of the most versatile species used for bonsai.
 Ficus bonsai trees are distinguished by their strong root systems, glossy leaves, and their ability to succeed in various indoor environments.
-Born in low and subtropical areas, they are well-suited for bonsai cultivation because they are forgiving and can be trained easily.
+Born in tropical and subtropical regions, they are well-suited for bonsai cultivation because they are forgiving and easy to train.

 Common Species of Ficus Bonsai